-The Trust aims to advance education the arts, heritage, culture and community development by encouraging young people in Scotland to take up and play the chanter, pipes and drums; and by supporting the development of school pipe bands.
-In doing so, the Trust supports young people to broaden their education, in particular their musical and social skills.
+We aim to advance the arts, heritage, culture and community development by encouraging young people in Scotland to take up the chanter, pipes and drums; and by supporting the development of school pipe bands.
+In doing so, we support young people to broaden their education, in particular their musical and social skills.

-Much of SSPDT’s work and vision builds on a programme that has been underway since 2007 in Prestonpans, East Lothian.
+Much of our work builds on the programme in Prestonpans, East Lothian.
 Here pupils are offered free piping or drumming lessons from the age of eight or nine in a cluster of primary schools that feed into Preston Lodge High School.
 A senior and a junior band now perform regularly for the school and community; the young people have achieved a wide range of SQA qualifications; they travel widely; and compete in the World Championships and other leading competitions.

-The Trust encourages piping and drumming in state schools leading to the development of pipe bands by awarding cash grants and by lending instruments to eligible organisations such as schools, local authorities and community pipe bands.
-SSPDT generally match-funds free tuition that takes place during the school day for pupils from the age of eight or nine years in clusters of primary and associated secondary schools.
-The Trust responds to applications for support.
-SSPDT also works pro-actively with partners to identify and develop programmes that respond to local priorities.
+We encourage piping and drumming in state schools leading to the development of pipe bands by working in partnership with organisations such as schools, local authorities and other partners.
+We work pro-actively with partners to identify and develop programmes that respond to local priorities.

-SSPDT organises and funds the world’s largest competition for schools.
+We organise and fund the world’s largest competition for schools.
 The Championships encourage the formation of school pipe bands with taster grades for schools with no competing experience as well as providing a forum for schools competing at the highest level.
 The Freestyle category showcases the versatility of the pipes and drums in combination with other instruments.

-SSPDT aims to deliver high quality programmes that meet national standards, that help young people to gain accredited qualifications, and that support professional development for instructors.
+We aim to deliver high quality programmes that meet national standards, that help young people gain accredited qualifications, and that support professional development for instructors.